Time: 10:30 - 16:30

 Are there any other costs?
 Is there anything I need to bring?

-Please bring a notebook, a pen and a folder to retain handouts etc. Wear comfortable clothes so as to move freely.
+Please have a notebook and pen.
+Wear comfortable clothes so as to move freely.

 When I've finished, what course can I do next?